This is a tutorial for the Champions custom card maker by Landstander.

 To make an individual card:

-- Add a new card, clone an existing card, or load an example
+- Add a new card, clone an existing card, load a card form MarvelCDB, or load an example

 - Change the card type